 You can easily increase the size limits by adding the following lines of code in the functions.php file of your theme.

 However, remember if you change the theme then max upload size will return to its default values until you edit the functions.php file of the new theme.

 @ini_set( 'upload_max_size' , '64M' );

 3- php.ini Option

 This is a default file used to configure any application which runs on PHP.
-This file contains parameters required for file timeout, upload size and resource limits.
-Access your WordPress root directory using SSH or FTP and look for php.ini file.
-In some cases this file is not visible so the other option would be to create a new file instead.
+This file contains parameters required for file timeout, upload size, and resource limits.
+Access your WordPress root directory using SSH or FTP and look for a php.ini file.
+In some cases, this file is not visible so the other option would be to create a new file instead.

 Open any text editor and create a new file.
 Copy the following code and save it as php.ini.